A latent class approach to assess the effects of dynamic adherence to polytherapy in heart failure patients: Results

-Then we perform a proportional-Hazard Cox regression model to assess the role of the available profile on the overall survival time.
-In addition, we added to the model other covariates such as \textit{age}, \textit{gender}, and \textit{MCS}.
-The Hazard Ratios (HRs) and their 95\% confidence interval obtained from the Cox model are shown in Figure~\ref{fig:HR_mort}.
-Seven out of eight profiles are statistically different from reference profile $A$, identifying those patients who are always low-adherent to the therapy.
-Being in the other profile is a protective factor for the survival probability; in particular, being in profile $C$ decreases by 43\% (CI [26\% - 39\%]) the likelihood of death while being in $B$ by 12\% (CI [2\% - 20\%]).
+Table~\ref{tab:hr} displays the impact of different profiles on time to heart failure rehospitalization for the fitted Cox's regression model adjusted for age, sex and multisource comorbidity score.
+All the profiles are statistically different from reference profile A, identifying those patients who are always middle-low adherent to the therapy.
+Being in the other profile is a protective factor for the survival probability; in particular, being in profile C decreases by 44\% [95\% CI, 30\%-55\%] the likelihood of rehospitalization for HF while being in D by 56\% [95\%CI, 47\%-64\%].